bpb27/rewa/NOTES.md

 - so deploying to multiple regions for edge functions should be fast
 - currently only in west coast though - look into vercel pricing for multi-region

-- more views? annoying going thru join tables in prisma every time
+- more views - annoying going thru join tables in prisma every time
-- oscar: won, name, category, crew, actors, movie
+- example oscar view: won, name, category, crew, actors, movie

 - migrations?